Table of Contents

 Room Decoration

 Students are encouraged to display appropriate room decorations, in collaboration with roommates, to create an environment within the room that represents their personality and interests while being mindful of the impact on roommates, community members, and residential facilities.
 Room decorations may not impede or disrupt an educationally purposeful residential environment, and should align with the University’s values of mutual love and respect.
 No decoration should discriminate, intimidate, threaten, harass, or harm others on the basis of race or ethnicity, gender identity or sexual orientation, religion, national origin, socio-economic status, and/or ability, among other identities and experiences.
+Room decorations must also be in compliance with all other Residence Life regulations, including the policies on "Fire Safety" and "Windows, Window Screens and Window Displays".

-Additionally, room decorations may not be permanently attached to any furniture, wall, floor, or ceiling.
-Decorations should be mounted to walls so as to avoid damaging painted surfaces when removed.
-Tape, duct tape, nails, tacks and screws are prohibited, as they damage wall surfaces.
+Additionally, room decorations may not be permanently attached to furniture, doors, windows, walls, floors, or ceilings.
+Decorations should be mounted so as to avoid damaging surfaces when removed.
+Duct tape, nails, tacks, screws and light strips that adhere directly to surfaces are prohibited, as they cause damage when removed.
 Residents may not attach stickers to doors, walls, floors, ceilings, furniture or windows and may not affix any items to the exterior of room doors and areas adjacent to room doors, including memo boards.
 Residents may not paint any area of university housing facilities.
-Room decorations must also be in compliance with all other Residence Life regulations, including the policies on "Fire Safety" and "Windows, Window Screens and Window Displays".
+Unauthorized painting will result in a fine and attendant charges for repainting of the area.

 Failure to comply with the Room Decoration policy may result in the student being asked to remove the decoration(s), confiscation of the decoration(s), fees for room damage or cleaning, and/or a disciplinary referral to the Dean of Students Office